HOPEMUSEO/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering is a discipline within computer science that involves the design, development, testing, deployment, and maintenance of software systems.
+It applies engineering principles to software creation, ensuring that the software is reliable, efficient, maintainable, and scalable

 Identify and describe at least three key milestones in the evolution of software engineering.